chiragshah321/chiragshah321.github.io/about.md

 feature-img: "img/color.png"
 ---

 I'm a young dude just trying to make meaning in this wild world.
+Before I get into my professional life, I want to let you know who I am on a deeper level.
 I can't classify myself as anything in particular, but I'll try to give you a definition of who I am.

 **A Life of Virtue**